-Pursuant to the Constitution, defines expenditure is determined by budget statutes enacted annually.
-CoM prepares the draft budget statute and submits it to the TGNA.
-Planning of expenditure and allotments are prepared in line with the Constitution, budget statute and pertinent regulations concerning procurements, by the Ministry of Defence in light of proposals of the TGS.
+Pursuant to the Constitution, defence expenditures are determined by budget statutes enacted annually.
+Council of Ministers (CoM) prepares the draft budget statute and submits it to the Grand National Assembly of Turkey (GNAT).
+Planning of expenditure and allotments are prepared in line with the Constitution, budget statute and pertinent regulations concerning procurements, by the Ministry of Defence taking into consideration the proposals of Turkish General Staff (TGS).

-The principles pertaining to the deployment and representation of TAF have been specified in the Constitution.
-Commander-in-Chief is an inseparable part of TGNA's spiritual personality and represented by the President.
-Commander of the Turkish Armed Forces is appointed by the President and responsible to the Prime Minister with respect to his/her duties.
-CoM is responsible for maintaining national security preparation of TAF for defence of the Country.
-Nevertheless, decisions concerning war, deploying elements of TAF abroad and permitting foreign troops on Turkish territory belong to the TGNA.
+The principles pertaining to the deployment and representation of Turkish Armed Forces (TAF) have been specified in the Constitution.
+The Chief of Turkish General Staff is the Commander of the Turkish Armed Forces, appointed by the President upon the proposal of CoM and responsible to the Prime Minister with respect to his/her duties.
+CoM is responsible for maintaining national security preparation of TAF for defence of the country.
+Nevertheless, decisions concerning war, deploying elements of TAF abroad, and permitting foreign troops on Turkish territory belong to the GNAT.

-The authority for budgeting, procurement activities, defence industry, scientific surveys, political, legal, social, financial and budgetary services, building and mapping, together with enlisting and assignment related to measures necessary to minimize damage and loss, planning and providing civil defence are vested in the Ministry of Defence (MoD).
-Ministry of Internal Affairs coordinates civil defence issues with Turkish General Staff (TGS).

-TAF is consisted of land, naval, air and special operations forces.
-General Command of Gendarmerie and Coast Guard Command operate as law enforcement agencies under the Ministry of Internal Affairs in peace time.
-However, in war time they fall under the authority of the Land Forces Command and Navy respectively.
-Commander of the Turkish Armed Forces has the authority to command and control the TAF and is responsible for ensuring effective conduct of military operations together with providing effective wartime preparedness of TAF.
-Principles pertaining to personnel, intelligence, operations, organisation, training, education and logistics of TAF are determined by Commander of the Turkish Armed Forces.
+The authority for budgeting, procurement activities, defence industry, scientific surveys, political, legal, social, financial and budgetary services, construction and mapping, is vested in the Ministry of Defence (MoD).
+TAF are composed of land, naval, air, and special operations forces.
+Gendarmerie General Command and Coast Guard Command operate as law enforcement agencies under the Ministry of Interior.
+However, during mobilization or in time of war, upon the decision of CoM, some of their units are assigned to the respective forces (Gendarmerie units under the Command of Land Forces whereas Coast Guard units under the Command of Naval Forces).
+Commander of the Turkish Armed Forces has the authority to command and control TAF and is responsible for ensuring effective conduct of military operations.

-The CoM has the authority to approve all multi-year procurement contracts with respect to national defence requirements that are stated in Strategic Goals Plan Document.
-Each year, the CoM delegates this authority to the Ministry of Internal Affairs by a statute.
+The CoM has the authority to approve all multi-year procurement contracts of TAF modernization projects with respect to national defence requirements that are stated in the Strategic Objectives Plan.
+For the requirements of Gendarmerie General Command and Coast Guard Command in the same context, this responsibility falls the Ministry of Interior.

-Allocations and allotments that Strategic Goals Plan of TAF requires, take place in annual budgets of Ministry of Defence, General Command of Gendarmerie and Coast Guard Command in accordance with the analytic budget.
-Annual budget statutes are enacted by the TGNA and approved by the President.
+Allocations and allotments required by the Strategic Objectives Plan of TAF are placed in the annual budgets of Ministry of Defence.
+Annual budget statutes are enacted by the GNAT and approved by the President.